tansonlee/echo-cache/README.md

 ## Introduction

-Echo cache is a distributed in-memory caching solution prioritizing performance and simplicity.
+Echo cache is a distributed, scalable, in-memory caching solution prioritizing performance and simplicity.
 This project was created to explore distributed systems, networking, and architectural design.

 ### Goals for this cache